visioncrunch/DSA/complete_notes.md

 so int double int will be returning 16 not 24 so bool will return 1 size(mulitples of 1 are sufficient to store datatype of size 1)

-brahmgyan: sbse bade datatype ke nearest multiple pr chale jao
+- brahmgyan: sbse bade datatype ke nearest multiple pr chale jao minimum weight picker machine that can carry the largest datatype that exist at the time of operation

 string is a class that has 24 size for a string object

 abstraction - operating a mouse without caring about its internal working, using things in abstract way

-by default class is private
+by default class is private - methods and properties written without access modifiers are private

 public private protected information of a class